Set up a Connection in Basic Mode for Zendesk

 6. Confirm if you have admin access to the destination instance.

 • Select No, I don't have admin access if you don't have admin access to the destination instance.
-You will generate an invitation for the destination instance admin so they could establish a connection on their end.
+You generate an invitation for the destination instance admin so they could establish a connection on their end.

 Steps for: Yes, I have Admin Access